View Source ProcessHub (ProcessHub v0.4.0-beta)

-This is the main public API module for the ProcessHub library and it is recommended to use only the functions defined in this module to interact with the ProcessHub library.
+This is the main public API module for the ProcessHub library.
+It is recommended to use only the functions defined in this module to interact with the ProcessHub library.

 ProcessHub is a library that distributes processes within the BEAM cluster.
-It is designed to be used as a building block for distributed applications that require process distribution and synchronization.
+It is designed to be used as a building block for distributed applications that require process distribution and synchronization across multiple nodes.

 Summary